 Rio de Janeiro police say Greek ambassador to Brazil is missing

-SAO PAULO: Greece's ambassador to Brazil has been missing for three days, Rio de Janeiro state police said on Thursday.
+SAO PAULO: Greece's ambassador to Brazil has been missing for three days, and Rio de Janeiro state police said there was still no sign of the diplomat as of Thursday night.

-Ambassador Kyriakos Amiridis was last seen Monday night in a poor northern suburb in the metropolitan area of Rio de Janeiro, the police said.
+Ambassador Kyriakos Amiridis, 59, was last seen Monday evening leaving the home of friends of his Brazilian wife in a poor and violent suburb of Rio's metropolitan area, the police said.

-The police did not provide details on who reported the ambassador missing or what he may have been doing in the area where he was last seen.
+A Rio state police official said the ambassador's wife reported him as missing on Wednesday.
+He spoke on condition of anonymity because he was not authorized to discuss details of the case.

+Rio police inspector Evaristo Pontes told the Folha de S.Paulo newspaper that he does not believe the ambassador was kidnapped.

+"We're following some leads, but not that one.
+If it had been (a kidnapping), those who took him would have made contact by now," he said.

-A woman at the Greek Embassy in Brasilia said she could not confirm the ambassador was missing, only that he was on vacation in Rio and expected to return to Brasilia on Jan.
+An official at the Greek Embassy in Brasilia would not confirm the ambassador was missing, saying only that he was on vacation in Rio and expected to return to Brasilia on Jan.
 9.

-The woman spoke on condition of anonymity as she said she was not allowed to talk about the case with the press.
+Amiridis previously served as Greece's consul general in Rio from 2001 to 2004.

+More recently he was Greece's ambassador to Libya from 2012 until he took the top Brazil post at the beginning of 2016.

 In Athens, Greece's Foreign Ministry had no comment.